Emperor Gaozong of Tang: As Crown Prince

 Late in 643, Emperor Taizong issued an edict to select beautiful women among good households to serve as Li Zhi's concubines.
 However, after Li Zhi declined such treatment, Emperor Taizong cancelled the edict.
-However, during his years as crown prince, he was said to have favored his concubine Consort Xiao, having two daughters (the later Princesses Yiyang and Xuan Cheng) and one son (Li Sujie) with her, much to the chagrin of his wife Crown Princess Wang, who was childless and jealous of Consort Xiao.
+However, during his years as crown prince, he was said to have favored his concubine Pure Consort Xiao, having two daughters (the later Princesses Yiyang and Xuan Cheng) and one son (Li Sujie) with her, much to the chagrin of his wife Crown Princess Wang, who was childless and jealous of Consort Xiao.
 Three other concubines of his bore his other sons Li Zhong, Li Xiao (李孝), and Li Shangjin (李上金).

 Around the same time, however, Emperor Taizong also became concerned that Li Zhi, who was considered kind but weak in character, would not be strong enough to be an emperor, and secretly discussed with Zhangsun Wuji the possibility of making another son by his concubine Consort Yang (daughter of Emperor Yang of Sui), Li Ke the Prince of Wu, crown prince.
 Zhangsun repeatedly opposed the idea, and Emperor Taizong did not carry this out.